 Breast-reduction surgery is performed under general anesthesia and can be done at an outpatient facility.
 You may be allowed to go home the same day, or you may be asked to stay the night.
 The procedure time will vary depending on the amount of tissue to be removed.

-During the procedure, Dr. Miranda will make incisions.
+During the procedure, your San Francisco plastic surgeon Dr. Miranda will make incisions.
 The placement and position of these will be determined by the amount of tissue to be removed.
 Typical options for incisions include donut (around the areola), lollipop (around the areola and downward to the breast crease), and anchor (around the areola, down to the crease, and across the crease in a curve).

 Through the incisions, excess glandular breast tissue, fat, and skin will be removed before the nipple and areola are repositioned.
 Draining tubes may be used, and the incisions will be stitched up and dressed with medical gauze.